p2p-org/solana-swift/README.md

 ```

 ### AccountStorage
 Create an `SolanaAccountStorage` for saving account's `keyPairs` (public and private key), for example: `KeychainAccountStorage` for saving into `Keychain` in production, or `InMemoryAccountStorage` for temporarily saving into memory for testing.
-The "`CustomAccountStorage`" must conform to protocol `SolanaAccountStorage`, which has 2 requirements: function for saving `save(_ account:) throws` and computed property `account: SolanaSDK.Account? { get thrrows }` for retrieving user's account.
+The "`CustomAccountStorage`" must conform to protocol `SolanaAccountStorage`, which has 2 requirements: function for saving `save(_ account:) throws` and computed property `account: Account? { get thrrows }` for retrieving user's account.

 Example:
 ```swift